We know we all love tea; it is one of the world’s favorite drink. Black and green teas are up right up there, enjoyed by billions of people every day.

 Black tea’s increased theaflavins have also been shown to break down fat.

-As with any health benefits, back tea vs green tea for weight loss is not a magic trick.
+As with any health benefits, black tea vs green tea for weight loss is not a magic trick.
 Nothing alone will solve these problems, but the teas are certainly a great part of a healthy diet.
 Another benefit to any tea is that they will help you feel fuller for longer.

 Health is one thing, but which do you actually want to drink?
 Let’s look at black tea vs green tea in terms of taste.
+That’s the main place you’ll be able to see the difference between green and black tea.

 Which Tea Tastes Better?